iZeaoGamer/FloatingText-1/README.md

 Floating texts are registered as entities and will only spawn when the chunk they're in is loaded.<br>

-The floating texts are stored in an `SQLite3` database and all calls to the database are tbreaded + asynchronous (except for `CREATE TABLE` which sleeps the main thread until the query has been executed).
+The floating texts are stored in an `SQLite3` database and all calls to the database are threaded + asynchronous (except for `CREATE TABLE` which sleeps the main thread until the query has been executed).
 This means whenever a world is loaded, the floating texts may not appear until the results of the SELECT statement are returned.
 However, SQLite3 is fast enough to make this a near impossible case (unless you hacked the plugin and got access to the `Database` object and are hogging the database with mass insert/updates requests).